System X (telephony): Concentrator unit

-The concentrator unit consists of four main sub-systems: line modules, digital concentrator switch, digital line termination (DLT) units and control unit.
+The concentrator unit has four main sub-systems: line modules, digital concentrator switch, digital line termination (DLT) units and control unit.
 Its purpose is to convert speech from analogue signals to digital format, and concentrate the traffic for onward transmission to the digital local exchange (DLE).
 It also receives dialled information from the subscriber and passes this to the exchange processors so that the call can be routed to its destination.
-In normal circumstances, it does not switch signals between subscriber lines but has limited capacity to do this if the connection to the exchange switch is lost.
+In normal circumstances, it does not switch signals between subscriber lines but has limited capacity to do this if the connection to the parent switch is lost.

 Each analogue line module unit converts analogue signals from a maximum of 64 subscriber lines in the access network to the 64 kilobit/s digital binary signals used in the core network.
 This is done by sampling the incoming signal at a rate of 8 kS/s and coding each sample into an 8-bit word using pulse-code modulation (PCM) techniques.
 The line module also strips out any signalling information from the subscriber line, e.g., dialled digits, and passes this to the control unit.
 Up to 32 line modules are connected to a digital concentrator switch unit using 2 Mbit/s paths, giving each concentrator a capacity of up to 2048 subscriber lines.
 The digital concentrator switch multiplexes the signals from the line modules using time-division multiplexing and concentrates the signals onto up to 480 time slots on E1s up to the exchange switch via the digital line termination units.
 The other two time slots on each channel are used for synchronisation and signalling.
 These are timeslots 0 and 16 respectively.

-Depending on hardware used, concentrators support the following line types: analogue lines (either single or multiple line groups), ISDN2 (basic rate ISDN) and ISDN30 (primary rate ISDN).
-ISDN can run either UK-specific DASS2 or ETSI(euro) protocols.
-Subject to certain restrictions a concentrator can run any mix of line types, this allows operators to balance business ISDN users with residential users to give a better service to both and efficiency for the operator.
+Depending on the hardware used, concentrators support the following line types: analogue lines (either single or multiple line groups), ISDN2 (basic rate ISDN) and ISDN30 (primary rate ISDN).
+ISDN can run either UK-specific DASS2 or ETSI (European) protocols.
+Subject to certain restrictions a concentrator can run any mix of line types, which allows operators to balance business ISDN users with residential users to give a better service to both and efficiency for the operator.

 Concentrator units can either stand alone as remote concentrators or be co-located with the exchange core (switch and processors).